Oscar Gonzalez Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The 11.4 strikeouts per nine innings compiled by the Yankees pitching staff ranks first in the league.
+- The Yankees pitching staff is No. 1 in the league with a collective 10.7 strikeouts per nine innings.

-- The Yankees' 2.81 team ERA ranks fourth across all league pitching staffs.
+- The Yankees' 2.76 team ERA ranks fourth among all league pitching staffs.

-- Yankees pitchers combine to give up six home runs (0.7 per game), the third-fewest in baseball.
+- Yankees pitchers combine to surrender six home runs (0.6 per game), the third-fewest in the league.

-- The Yankees will send German (0-1) to make his second start of the season.
+- Cole (2-0) takes the mound for the Yankees to make his third start this season.

-- In his most recent appearance -- in relief on Sunday -- the right-hander threw 2/3 innings against the Baltimore Orioles while surrendering hits.
+- The righty last appeared in relief on Monday, when he tossed 2/3 innings against the Cleveland Guardians while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.